Discover more from Life from the Road Magazine

 Our next stop was a short drive to Pinetop to spend another week in the mountains while doing more hiking.
 However the highlight was seeing Maverick, Top Gun II, which was AWESOME!!!
 If for some reason you haven’t seen this movie it is worth it.

-The weather was perfect for our stay at the PVC at The Roundhouse Resort.
+The weather was perfect for our stay at the The Roundhouse Resort.
 We took time to play miniature golf, table tennis, and billiards at the resort.
 Other than that it was just chill time.

 It was hot as hell when we arrived in Scottsdale but the main goal for this week was spending time by the incredible pool and working on our tans .. while sipping on adult beverages of course.